genesys-neu/oran-resource-opt/README.md

 ## Introduction
 This repository focuses on a rapidly deployable Open RAN framework with automated setup and experiment execution in the Colosseum testbed.
-This repository automates the setup for running traffic and interference simulations in a 5G network environment using Bash scripts.
+This repository automates the setup for running traffic and interference simulations in a cellular ORAN network environment using Bash scripts.
 It streamlines the configuration of various network components and initiates the necessary actions to simulate network traffic and interference.

 You must first make a reservation in Colosseum for 2 to 12 nodes.
 Use the following nodes:
 - IMPACT-gNB for the gNB